1. Language and Speakers

 ‘This is what the old fellas used to tell us’.

-The Mirniny were a coastal tribe of small stature, living on a thin strip of land along the Great Australian Bight, stretching between what is know known as Western and Southern Australia.
+The Mirniny were a coastal tribe of small stature, living on a small strip of land, along the Great Australian Bight, stretching between what is now known as Western and Southern Australia.
 Directly north of their country was the Nullarbor Plain and the Western Desert.
 The Mirniny did not venture into this area due to the inhospitable nature of the Nullarbor, and the strongly-held belief that the desert was populated by fierce dogs (Curr, 1886).
-Nevertheless, the Wati (who were physically bigger and more aggressive in nature) would enter Mirniny country to steal women, kill men and steal flint stones, which were used for lighting fires.
-Flint stones could be found on Mirniny country and were prized by other groups.
-The Mirniny used these trade flint stones to trade with Ngadju and other language groups (L. Schulz, 26 May 2020, personal communication).
+Nevertheless, the desert people (who were physically bigger and more aggressive in nature) would enter Mirniny country to take women, kill men and steal flint stones, which were used for lighting fires.
+Flint stones could be found on Mirniny country and they were very valuable.
+The Mirniny used to trade flint stones with the Ngadju (L. Schulz, 26 May 2020, personal communication).

-After contact, the Mirniny suffered at the hands of colonisers, who took over the land for farming.
-In 1849, scores of Mirniny were driven off the cliffs at Elliston, in what has become known as the Waterloo Bay Massacre (L. Schulz, 26 May 2020, personal communication).
+After contact, the Mirniny suffered at the hands of colonisers, who wanted to take over the land for farming.
+In 1849, scores of Mirniny were driven off the cliffs at Elliston, in what has become known as the Waterloo Massacre (L. Schulz, 26 May 2020, personal communication).

 1.6 Past Linguistic Investigations